Rafael-doctom/DaysOfCode/README.md

 ## Rules

-- Code for at least an hour every day for the next 100 days including weekends/holidays.
+- Code for at least an hour every day for the next 100 days including weekends/holidays(it was not this time).

 - Don't copy code from other people.